-The 2019 water year is off to a good start, with about 3″ in December 2018.
-But as water supplies continue to decline, water rates will increase, allocations will be imposed and penalties for over use will be charged.
-The CA Legislature just passed legislation imposed a 55 gpd limit on indoor water use to start in 2020.
+The 2018-19 water year was a good year for the Ojai Valley.
+But as water supplies continue to unstable, water rates will increase, allocations will be imposed and penalties for over use will be charged.
+The CA Legislature just passed legislation which imposed a 55 gpd limit on indoor water use to start in 2020.

 It’s time to develop a long-term framework for water conservation, drought planning and water use efficiency standards for the Ojai Valley.
 Rethinking our landscape water use and replacing high water use plants (i.e. turf) with “waterwise” plants has become necessary.

 Rainwater is a limited resource so its time to use it wisely in our landscapes.
 Rain gardens have many benefits, including:

 - increasing stormwater capture and reuse in the landscape;